-OxyContin is a prescription drug that’s frequently talked about and also very often given to patients to manage pain ranging from moderate to severe.
+OxyContin is a prescription drug that’s frequently given to patients to manage pain ranging from moderate to severe.
 People often wonder what OxyContin is, whether or not OxyContin is an opiate and what the effects of the drug are.

-For the most part now opioid is a blanket term that refers to all opiates, including those that are natural, synthetic and semi-synthetic.
+For the most part, the term opioid is a blanket term that refers to all opiates, including those that are natural, synthetic and semi-synthetic.
 In strictest of terms, however, opioid would refer to synthetic opiates which were manufactured to replicate the action of opiates.

 Opiates or opioids are substances that bind to opioid receptors in the central nervous system and the gastrointestinal tract, and whether they’re synthetic, semi-synthetic, or naturally-derived, they act on the brain and body in the same ways.

-When opioids attach to receptors in the CNS, they block pain, they slow the activity of the central nervous system including respiration, and they can create a sense of euphoria or a high, particularly at large doses.
+When opioids attach to receptors in the central nervous system, they block pain, they slow the activity of the central nervous system including respiration, and they can create a sense of euphoria or a high, particularly at large doses.
 Opioids also make people feel relaxed and drowsy.

-The respiratory depression that they create can be one of the biggest risks of using these drugs because breathing can slow to the point that a person overdoses or dies.
-Other significant risks of opiates and opioids are addiction and physical dependence.
-Physical dependence means that your body becomes used to the presence of opiates or opioids and then if they stop using them suddenly they go through withdrawal.
+The respiratory depression that opioids create can be one of the biggest risks of using these drugs because breathing can slow to the point that a person dies.
+Other significant risks of opiates and opioids are physical dependence and addiction.
+Physical dependence means that your body becomes used to the presence of opiates or opioids, and if you stop using them, suddenly you go through withdrawal.

-Some opioids include prescription painkillers, as well as buprenorphine and the illegal street drug heroin.
+Some opioids include prescription painkillers, as well as buprenorphine and the illegal drug heroin.

-First, OxyContin is a prescription drug that’s considered a controlled substance by the DEA in the U.S. This means that it does have a high potential for abuse and addiction.
-OxyContin is the brand name for oxycodone in its pure form, and it’s an extended-release version of the drug.
-This means that it can be used to treat around-the-clock pain, rather than used as an as-needed pain treatment.
+OxyContin is a prescription drug that’s considered a Schedule II controlled substance by the Drug Enforcement Administration.
+This fact means that it does have a high potential for abuse and addiction.
+OxyContin is the brand name for oxycodone and it’s an extended-release version of the drug, meaning that it can be used to treat around-the-clock pain, rather than used as an as-needed pain treatment.

-It does do well for treating pain, but with OxyContin people often abuse it and try to get the full effects of this time-release drug all at one time.
+With OxyContin, people often abuse it and try to get the full effects of this time-release drug all at once.
 This can occur by taking it in ways other than how it’s prescribed, such as crushing it and snorting it, or dissolving it in a liquid and injecting it.
-This creates a euphoric high, and thus the common abuse of OxyContin.
-Oxycodone can also be taken in immediate-release formulations and is often included in combination drugs like Percocet, which contain the oxycodone as well as acetaminophen.
+This creates a euphoric high, and thus the reason for common abuse of OxyContin.

 So, is OxyContin an opiate or opioid?
 We can say both, but in if we’re following the strictest definition of this terminology, Oxycontin is a semi-synthetic opiate.

-Since OxyContin is an opiate or opioid, it has all the risks of these drugs including the potential for respiratory depression, addiction, and physical dependence.
+Since OxyContin is an opiate/opioid, it has all the risks of these drugs including the potential for respiratory depression, addiction and physical dependence.

 While OxyContin is considered an opiate, the structure is different to an extent, so it isn’t detected by a standard opiate test unless it’s taken in very high doses.
-A standard opiate test strip would show drugs like morphine and codeine at much lower doses, and oxycodone at an extremely high level only.
-Low levels of OxyContin usually aren’t going to be picked up in a urine test, although even if not, they may be picked up in hair testing.
+A standard opiate test strip would show drugs like morphine and codeine at much lower doses, and oxycodone only at an extremely high level.
+Low levels of OxyContin usually aren’t going to be detected in a urine test, but they may be picked up in hair testing.

 Have more questions about OxyContin abuse?Read the most frequently asked questions